DefinetlyNotAI/Logicytics/README.md

 on absent, non-integer, or unsupported schema versions.
 The manifest separately records package layout version `1.0` and every section path; the package SHA-256 remains an external sidecar because an archive cannot contain its own final digest.
+Every shipped collector's stable filename or path pattern, MIME format, canonical package location, and retention behavior is defined in [OUTPUTS.md](OUTPUTS.md) and enforced by the isolated artifact writer.

 ## Requirements